forsbergsskola-se/gp23_project2/README.md

     - **Week 3**: Polished version presented.
     - **Week 4**: Finalized game released on time via itch.io.
   - **On-Time Release**: The game must be uploaded to itch.io and set to release on the last day of the course at 9:00 AM, as scheduled.
-  - **Professional Presentation**: The group must present the final game to the jury that will be on Discord.
-The presentation will be on-site (Forsbergs Skola) and needs to showcase a well-rounded and polished product, including all necessary documentation and media (screenshots/videos).

 #### 2. Work Process